Introduction and club history

 - Wednesday, 1.15pm: water session, pick-up from main reception

-During the winter months our training is concentrated on aerobic fitness.
-Please note that new members must e-mail the club in advance before meeting at main reception for all water sessions so that appropriate transport can be organised in advance.
+During the winter months our training is focused on aerobic fitness.
+Please note that new members must email the club in advance before meeting at main reception for all water sessions so that appropriate transport can be organised in advance.

-We usually aim to race 3 head races in semester 1 of the year (these are 3-5km races usually completed in crews of 4).
+We usually aim to do two head races in semester 1 of the year (these are 3-5km races usually completed in crews of 4).
 Semester 2 sees our transition from head races to regatta season and so the training will become more specific to shorter races.
 Summer racing involves much shorter distances (1-2km) and can involve smaller boats for the more experienced crews.

 How do I join the club?

-A membership fee of £90 is payable to the Oriam reception or online provided you are a current member of Oriam.
+A membership fee of £80 for returning members and £50 for recreational and first time rowers is payable to Oriam reception or online provided you are a current member of Oriam.
 This includes use of all our training facilities, coaching and transportation to and from training grounds.